IxI-Enki/DsaiUebung-009/README.md

 </div>

 The LLM can learn the difference between uploaded classes.<br>
-> *In the first step, i wanted it to just to differ between alphanumeric-chars and the special ASCII-box-chars.*<br>
+> *In the first step, i wanted it to just to differ between alphanumeric-chars and the special ASCII-box-chars*.<br>

 # 2.)
 Creating the Trainings-DataSets

-To satisfy the "additional requirement" of the assignment - to implement the Model in our own project,<br> *I generated the needed trainings-data instead of using the trained model afterwards.<br>
+To satisfy the "additional requirement" of the assignment - to implement the Model in our own project,<br> *I generated the needed trainings-data instead of using the trained model afterwards*.<br>
 > *( Because it wasn't specified in the assignment, i assume that either side of the LLM pipeline would be fine. )*